adupra08/AIMS-Mentor/replit.md

 5. **Database Schema**: Verified all required tables exist with proper migrations using Drizzle Kit

-**Status**: ✅ All deployment issues resolved.
-Application ready for production deployment.
+**Status**: ✅ DEPLOYED SUCCESSFULLY - All deployment issues resolved and application is now live in production.

 ## Changelog